Mastin's fire, Hastings, 1904

 Photographer, 13 Wellington Place, Hastings.
 The titlepiece shows the great fire that engulfed the Mastin Bros. furnishing and drapery shop at 7-10 Breeds Place in Hastings on December 9, 1904.
 Perry was one of several local photographers who published postcards of the blaze and its aftermath.
 For the first time in the history of Hastings fire brigade all available men were deployed fighting the flames, and two firemen and some shop staff were lucky to escape with their lives.
 Mastin Bros. had to close temporarily after the fire and did not re-open fully for business until February 1906.
 They were successful entrepreneurs and sold a great range of clothing, fabrics, bed linen, curtains, carpets and other furnishings.
 The shop closed in 1969 and three years later was demolished.
 The site is now occupied by Icelands.

 Arthur Perry concentrated on studio portraiture and published very few cards.
 The example shown above is impressed (blind stamped) with his name and address, but so discreetly that it is barely visible.
 Perry issued at least eleven different cards of the Mastins blaze (not always blind stamped, but recognisable because of the distinctive lettering of their captions), but whether he produced many other cards of outdoors events in Hastings is uncertain.
-The only other Perry cards that have been reported are single and group studio portraits, apart from a solitary card of an open air brass band contest that was probably held in 1904.
+The only other Perry cards that have been reported are single and group studio portraits, apart from a few cards of an open air brass band contest that was probably held in 1904.

 Perry was born on January 19, 1866 at Holdenhurst near Throop on the northern edge of present day Bournemouth.
 His father was Robert Perry, a farmer, and his mother was Emily Perry, formerly Emily Wareham.
 He was the fifth of six children.